ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 # Animating Between Components
 Sprites can travel between two separate lists that know about each other.
 When a sprite starts in one list and ends in another, the two lists know that the sprite came from one and went to the other.
 This also applies in the opposite direction.
 So, sprites always have an initial and a final destination.
 Two lists identify when a sprite is animating between them by checking the states of that sprite.

+This is useful for animating elements that as they are repeatedly removed from one component and inserted to another.
+For example, imagine that you are hosting a dinner party and you need to keep track of the people that are going and not going.
+You would have a list of people that are going, and a list of the people that are not going.
+As people change their minds from going to not going, they would move back and forth between the two lists. `receivedSprites` and `sentSprites` help sprites animate smoothly between two lists or components.

 ## receivedSprites:
 If a sprite holds the same data value on both sides, it is a `receivedSprite` on the list that it is going to.
 ## sentSprites: